Acquired · Pattern · P0

 The mechanism

 The engine here is that other people's work piles up on top of yours, so every new participant makes the platform more useful to the next one and the advantage grows without the company paying for each increment.
+Google is the purest version of the move: every query makes search better for the next user while more searchers and advertisers deepen the ad auction at once, the two-sided loop the hosts describe as a flywheel effect of liquidity in the marketplace of users and queries and advertisers.
 NVIDIA spent years giving CUDA away to researchers, and once roughly five million developers had written code against it for everything from molecular dynamics to weather simulation, that accumulated software became the reason the next lab buys an NVIDIA chip instead of a cheaper one.
 TSMC built the same loop on the supply side through its Open Innovation Platform: a better process lets its fabless customers ship better products and grow, which funds the next process node, which pulls in more customers, and the hosts describe this flywheel as one that "goes slow," because the compounding takes years of effort before it turns on its own.

 The tension